 The ingredients all have a bearing on the lowering of blood pressure.

-Here in England we have not heard the latest news from America on chocolate and blood pressure reduction.
-At least I haven’t anyway, only what I found surfing the net.
-It seems to me that there is a little bit of “Easter Fever” going on.
-Did you see lots of chocolate eggs and boxes of chocolates in the shops this Easter, highlighting the ingredient Polyphenol?
+Here in England we did not have the same level of hype in the news as was seen in America on chocolate`s ability to reduce blood pressure.
+It seems to me that there was a little bit of “Easter Fever” going on.
+Did you see lots of chocolate eggs and boxes of chocolates in the shops that Easter, highlighting the ingredient Polyphenol?
 I wonder?

 Based on their analysis, regular consumption of polyphenol-rich cocoa products like dark chocolate may be considered a part of a blood pressure-lowering diet, provided there is no total gain in calorie intake, however, in the studies they reviewed for the survey, the blood pressure results occurred with cocoa doses above the habitual intake and were observed only in the setting of short-term interventions.

-They also noted an important result which we welcome in connection with chocolate and blood pressure reduction.
+They also noted an important result which we welcome.
 The average reduction noted was 4 to 5 mm Hg in systolic pressure and 2 to 3 mm Hg in diastolic pressure, which is enough to reduce the risk of stroke by 20 percent and of coronary heart disease by 10 percent.
 Yyyyessss!
 You can tell I like chocolate, can’t you?

 Chang Y. Lee, chairman of the department of food science and technology at Cornell University in Ithaca, N.Y. recommended the occasional cup of cocoa, but he was never-the-less, cautious about people taking chocolate milk, because it is high in sugar and high in fat.

-If you like chocolate, keep it balanced, keep it dark, and have balance as you should with all foods.
+If you like chocolate, keep it balanced, keep it dark with low sugar, and have balance as you should with all foods.

 Lifestyle change is the best medicine that we can take to help maintain a healthy cardiovascular system.

-Now where’s that chocolate I used for these photos?
+Now where’s that chocolate I stashed earlier?
 The dark stuff of coarse!